troch/route-node/README.md

 // => {name: "users.view", params: {id: "1"}}
 ```

-`buildPath` also accepts a `trailingSlash` option.
-When `true`, it will force a trailing slash on built paths.
+`buildPath` also accepts a `trailingSlash` and `strictQueryParams` option.
+When `trailingSlash` is set to `true`, it will force a trailing slash on built paths.
 When set to `false`, it will remove trailing slashes.
+When `strictQueryParams` is set to `false` (default `true`) additional parameters will be serialised as query parameters.

 Query parameters are optional, however a match will fail if the URL contains non-expected query parameters.
 This can be prevented by setting `strictQueryParams` to false.